 People who use the service and staff are actively encouraged and empowered to raise their concerns and to challenge risks to people's safety.
-There are no recriminations when they do lack voice are protected, including when experiencing harassment or abuse in the community.
+There are no recriminations when they do so; it is seen as a normal and desirable part of day-to-day community.